OpenUAV Cloud Testbed: a Collaborative Design Studio for Field Robotics: Use Cases

-The OpenUAV testbed is used by 30 students as part of a Robotics course in Arizona State University (ASU) \cite{ses}.
-Cyber-Physical Systems Virtual Organization is a collaboration among CPS professionals in academia, government, and industry \cite{cps}.
-Each student creates an account in CPS-VO page and uses it as the authentication to create simulation containers in the OpenUAV testbed.
-The testbed has an average of 10 active gazebo simulations every day.
-In order to maintain a judicious usage of CPU/GPU resources on the machine, the CPS-VO lets students suspend a simulation and resume back from the saved simulation.
-'Suspend' and 'Resume' functions in CPS-VO are implemented using the docker's pause and unpause feature.
-A single OpenUAV server can natively handle multiple CPS-VO like integrations through different Nginx server blocks.
-Moreover, the OpenUAV testbed saves the student's container images every night as a backup to avoid loss of data.
-Fig.~\ref{fig:openuav-cps-vo} right demonstrates a student's engagement of OpenUAV testbed as part of the coursework.
-Instructors can view every student's simulations through CPS-VO dashboard in Fig.~\ref{fig:openuav-cps-vo} left.
+Cyber-Physical Systems Virtual Organization (CPS-VO) is a collaboration among CPS professionals in academia, government, and industry \cite{cps}.
+OpenUAV was integrated as part of CPS-VO to help students and researchers from various institutions use this robotics platform.
+CPS-VO provides authentication and authorization for each user's simulations.
+To maintain a judicious usage of CPU and GPU resources on the OpenUAV server, the CPS-VO lets students suspend a simulation and resume back from the saved simulation.
+Suspend and resume functionalities in CPS-VO are implemented using Docker's pause and unpause feature.
+Students and researchers created a total of 345 containers through CPS-VO from January 2020 to September 2020.